mincongzhang/basicCppNotebook/note.md

 IPC methods include pipes and named pipes; message queueing;semaphores; shared memory; and sockets.

-condition variable, notify all, notify one, consumer
+condition variable, notify all, notify one, consumer/producer,deadlock/race condition

 destructor, throw expection? at the beginning surely not good
 what about at the end? not good as well.
 If you throw 2 exceptions, program will be killed